 Undercarriage: The undercarriage is the bottom part of the home that protects the insulation and keeps out moisture and pests.
 There are other parts under a manufactured home that may also be called the vapor barrier, mobile home belly, mobile home belly board, underbelly, bottom board and more.

 Now that we’ve discussed all the things you need to know about building the home, let’s talk about buying the home.
-Terms that pertain strictly to manufactured homes can be different from those you see in the process of buying a site built home.
+Some of the terms that pertain to manufactured homes can be different from those you see in the process of buying a site-built home.

 Appraisal: The assessment of a home to determine its current market value, which is usually completed by a licensed third-party appraiser.

-Chattel Loan: When buying an off-site built home, buyers often hear the term “chattel loan.”
-This type of loan is extended to an individual only for a personal, movable piece of property.
+Chattel Loan: This type of loan is extended to an individual only for a personal, movable piece of property.
 The loan is secured by the personal piece of property.

-Conventional Loan: A conventional mortgage is a loan that is not government-insured or guaranteed but is offered by institutions such as banks, credit unions, mortgage brokers or online lenders.
+Conventional Loan: A loan that is not government-insured or guaranteed but is offered by institutions such as banks, credit unions, mortgage brokers or online lenders.

 Deed: A legal document that is recorded in the land records of the jurisdiction where the property is located that shows proof of ownership in the land and home, if the home is attached to the land.